E9

 Possible Causes

-Failed main PCB in ecobee, Damage from power surge or lightning, Manufacturing defect in processor or memory, Repeated brownouts causing corruption
+Failed main PCB in the Ecobee, damage from a power surge or lightning, manufacturing defect in the processor or memory, or repeated brownouts causing data corruption.

 How to Fix / Troubleshooting